History of Scottish Freemasonry in Lebanon

 1954 – 1960: by 1954, all Lodges were redistributed under the “District Superintendent of Eastern Mediterranean”, but still under the governance of Dr. G.L.Colenso-Jones London sand included the following eight Lodges:

 Peace 908 – Beirut; Zahle 1047- Zahle; Light of Damascus 1058- Damascus;

-In 1969 The name of the District changed to the “District of Lebanon” and remains under Dr. G.L.
-Colenso-jones London and the Lodges were reduced to five limited only to the Lodges working within the Lebanese territory:
+1969 – The name was changed to the “District Superintendent of Lebanon” and remained under the direction of Dr. G.L.
+Colenso-Jones London.
+By then, the Lodges were reduced to five, and were limited only to the Lodges working within the Lebanese territory of that time:

-In 1991 – Lodge El Mizab 1130 regained operation to be the second Lodge under the direct Supervision of Grand Lodge.
-Lodge Zahle 1047 regained operation in 1998 to total three Lodges in operation.
+1991 – Lodge El Mizab 1130 resumed its operations to become the second Lodge under the direct Supervision of Grand Lodge.
+Lodge Zahle 1047 also resumed its operations in 1998, becoming the third operational lodge.